Introduction

 Schematically, the standard toolchain’s process for creating an executable (e.g,

-to fulfill a go build
+to fulfill a go build command) is:

 flowchart LR start([Start]) start --> plan[Plan] plan --> cache[Check for cached artifacts] cache --> compile[Compile code] compile --> link[Link final binary] link --> finish finish([End])